panyou1996/FocusDo/README.md

 ## Core Philosophy

-AquaDo is built on a simple yet powerful philosophy: **Clearly separating the urgency of a deadline from the intention of a daily plan.** It empowers users to first capture everything, then consciously curate a focused plan for each day, enhanced by intelligent, AI-powered scheduling.
+FocusDo is built on a simple yet powerful philosophy: **Clearly separating the urgency of a deadline from the intention of a daily plan.** It empowers users to first capture everything, then consciously curate a focused plan for each day, enhanced by intelligent, AI-powered scheduling.

-Unlike other apps that can become cluttered digital junk drawers, AquaDo guides you toward mindful productivity through three core concepts:
+Unlike other apps that can become cluttered digital junk drawers, FocusDo guides you toward mindful productivity through three core concepts:

 1.  **Strict Distinction Between Due Date & Start Time**:
     *   **Due Date (截止日期)**: This is a hard deadline.
 It defines *when* a task absolutely must be completed.
 It's about commitment.